LimKianAn/xcluster/README.md

 		}
 ```

-Since `XCluster` owns `XFirewall` instance, we have to inform the manager that it should reconciling `XCluster` upon any change of an `XFirewall` instance:
+Since `XCluster` owns `XFirewall` instance, we have to inform the manager that it should reconcile	 `XCluster` upon any change of an `XFirewall` instance:

 ```go
 func (r *XClusterReconciler) SetupWithManager(mgr ctrl.Manager) error {